Domhnall I, Earl of Mar

-Domhnall I Earl of Mar - Domhnall mac Uilleim (Anglicized: Donald, William's son) - was the seventh known Mormaer of Mar, or Earl of Mar ruling from the death of his father, Uilleam of Mar, in 1276 until his own death somewhere between 1297 and 1302.
-Excluding Gille Christ he is counted as sixth Mormaer or Earl of Mar.
+Domhnall I, Earl of Mar, also known by the name Domhnall mac Uilleim (Anglicized as "Donald, William's son"), was the seventh known mormaer of Mar in medieval Scotland, ruling from the death of his father, Uilleam of Mar, in 1276 until his own death sometime between 1297 and 1302.
+If Gille Críst is excluded, Domhnall I is considered the sixth mormaer or Earl of Mar.

-In 1284 he joined with other Scottish noblemen who acknowledged Margaret of Norway as the heir to King Alexander III.
+In 1284, he joined with other Scottish noblemen who acknowledged Margaret of Norway as the heir to King Alexander III.
 Domhnall was later a strong supporter of the Bruce cause during the crisis of the late 13th century.
 He was at Norham in 1292, probably in the camp of Robert de Brus, then Earl of Carrick.

 Family

-Domhnall married Helen (sometimes called Ellen) the widow of Maol Choluim II, Earl of Fife, and possibly the natural daughter of Llywelyn the Great of Wales.
-By Helen, he had three sons and two daughters.
+Domhnall married Helen after 1266 (sometimes called Ellen or Elen), the widow of Maol Choluim II, Earl of Fife.
+It has been claimed that she was a daughter of Llywelyn the Great of Wales, though genealogical inconsistencies make it more likely that this was actually an unnamed first wife of the Earl of the Fife.
+By Helen, he had three sons and two daughters: